SaeidDaliriSusefi/RiverWSE-Estimation/README.md

-# 🌍 River Water Surface Elevation and Width Estimation using ICESat-2 Altimetry Data
+# 🌍 River Water Surface Elevation & Width Estimation using ICESat-2 Altimetry Data

 This repository provides a complete Python-based tool for analyzing river cross-sections using ICESat-2 ATL03 photon height data.
 The main objective is to estimate the Water Surface Elevation (WSE) and river width along a selected cross-section by applying robust filtering, statistical modeling, and visual interpretation techniques.